cplagz/GarDoor-Car/README.md

 ULTRASONIC_DIST_MAX_CLOSE number-in-cm

 Maximum distance (in cm) to indicate that the garage door is closed (used by sensor 1).
-If the measured distance to the object is less than this, then the door is published as closed.If the measured distance to the object is more than this, then the door is published as open.
+If the measured distance to the object is less than this, then the door is published as closed.
+If the measured distance to the object is more than this (or is 0 because the wave does not or cannot bounce back off an object within 400cm), then the door is published as open.
 Must be a number.
 (Default: 120)

 ULTRASONIC_DIST_MAX_CAR number-in-cm

 Maximum distance (in cm) to indicate that the car is present (used by sensor 2).
 If the measured distance to the object is less than this, then the car is present.
-If the measured distance to the object is more than this, then the car is absent.
+If the measured distance to the object is more than this (or is 0 because the wave does not or cannot bounce back off an object within 400cm), then the car is absent.
 Must be a number.
 (Default: 120)

 ULTRASONIC_SETTLE_TIMEOUT milliseconds